 Yesterday was one of those days.

-I keep telling myself that eventually, Ex-hubby, will come to his sense.
+I keep telling myself that eventually, the Cheater, will come to his sense.
 He will wake up one day and magically understand that he is an addict.
 He will finally understand how badly he has hurt me and his family, and he will be so sorry that he is willing to do anything to make it right!
 Finally!
 I pray for that day.
 I fantasize about it.
 I dream about it.
 I hope it will happen.
 Even after all that has happened, because, bottomline, I still love him.
 We were meant to be together.
 We were married for 38 years, after all.
 Not all of them were awful.
 Most of them were wonderful, happy and peaceful.
 The man he is now, is not the man I married.
 The man I married is what I want back.
 Desperately.
 He knows this.
 I have told him a million times that if he would get serious about recovery that he could have me back.
 This just falls on deaf ears.
 He doesn’t believe me.
 So here we are…divorced.
 I hate it.
 (He left me with no other choice, but that is another story for another day.)

 Anyway, I woke up feeling terrorized yesterday because I had a dream that he was getting married again.
 My biggest fear, being acted out in the theater of my mind.
 Sleep often doesn’t bring peace, it just continues the conscience nightmare to an unconscience one.
 The days and nights blur together in a never ending suspense movie, starring me, trapped in the hell, which is my mind.

 Breaking free is what recovery is all about.
 I need to quit lying to myself.
 The reality is, he may never come back.
 He probably won’t.
 He may always be an addict.
 Chances are more than even that he will find someone to take my place.
 It is excuriating to think that he could replace me.
 Replace us.
 Toss out our “Forever Family.”
 There is a quote that was popular when I was a teenager that keeps running through my mind: